Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 	_Log tracker status before page activity_

-1. Browse to **/Store** and perform some actions there, like browsing an album detail.
+1. Browse to **/Store** and perform some actions there, like browsing a Genre's list of available albums.

-1. Check that this time, your visits were tracked twice: once for each of the Custom Action Filters you added in the StorageController class.
+1. Check that this time, your visits were tracked twice: once for each of the Custom Action Filters you added in the **StorageController** class.

  	![Action log with activity logged](./images/Action-log-with-activity-logged2.png?raw=true "Action log with activity logged")